Stock Analysis · Red Rock Resorts Inc (RRR)

 - Casino gaming (slot machines and table games)

-- Hotel and other (rooms, entertainment, ancillary on-property spend)
+- Hotel and other (hotel rooms, entertainment, and other on-site spending)

 Key Figures